-Since the first edition of this book came out in 2005, I've worked with various U.S. government agencies, at the federal, state, and municipal levels, to help them develop and release open source software.
+Since the first edition of this book came out in 2005, I've worked with various U.S. government agencies (federal, state, and municipal) to help them develop and participate in open source software.
 I've also been lucky enough to observe, and in a few cases work with, some government agencies outside the U.S. These experiences have convinced me of one thing: government is different.
-If you work at a government agency and the material in this book so far has made you shake your head and think "Sure, but it'll never work here", you have my sympathy — I know exactly what you mean.
+If you work at a government agency and the material in this book so far has made you shake your head and think "Sure, but it'll never work here", you have my sympathy — I know what you mean.
 Governments differ from individuals and from private-sector organizations in some fundamental ways:

 Governments often aren't trying to retain technical expertise in-house.
 That's what contractors are for, after all.

 Governments have labyrinthine and in certain ways inflexible procurement and employment policies.
 These policies can make it difficult for a government agency to be nimbly responsive in an open source development community.